nov8r/Animal-Classification/README.md

 - Accuracy, confusion matrix, and classification report are calculated on the test set.
 - Training and validation losses are plotted over epochs.
-- Misclassified examples are visualized to diagnose model performance.
+- True and False predictions are visualized to diagnose model performance.

+**Metrics used**:
+- Accuracy
+- Precision
+- Recall
+- F1-Score
+- Confusion Matrix

 ## Results